DavidVentura/blog/blog/raw/translator-live/POST.md

 This felt like giving projects to juniors/interns at work.
 Give them a task, they come up with some result which maybe behaves right, but even a quick skim of the decisions raises flags (allocating and copying a 16MB bitmap every frame???)

 At the same time, it's _not_ like giving a project to someone else.
 Then, it'd be clear that someone else built it, and I just guided them to get there.

-This combination of the AI teaching me concepts and guiding my understanding, followed by me micromanaging how it implements _those same things_ falls into a bucket I have no name for.
+Did _I_ build this?
+I definitely spent 2 weeks in front of my screen and made a lot of implementation decisions.

+It's empowering and depressing at the same time.

-It's empowering, because I've never learned so fast, nor gotten results so fast.
-It's also depressing, to sit there, micromanaging a computer, waiting 15 minutes for it to make extremely dumb mistakes, or forget to set an environment variable.
+I've never learned or gotten results so fast, however, most of the work is to sit there micromanaging a computer, waiting 15 minutes between actions.

+Moving fast while going insane from boredom.

+This combination of learning, boredom, speed and micromanagement falls into a bucket I have no name for.